PhanChenh/YouTube_Analysis_RLanguage/README.md

 ## Objective

-The primary objective of this project is to analyze the performance of YouTube channels, identify trends in channel types, upload frequencies, and the relationship between channel performance and estimated earnings.
-The project also explores geographical insights and recommends strategies for boosting channel performance.
+The primary objective of this R-based project is to analyze the performance of YouTube channels, identify trends in channel types, upload frequencies, and explore the relationship between channel performance and estimated earnings.
+The project also delves into geographical insights and recommends strategies for boosting channel performance.

 ## Analysis Approach